jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Have you ever taken an Uber?
 If you haven't, it's a smartphone app that connects a person needing a ride, with a person willing to drive them.
 So say Julia needs a lift.
 She opens up Uber and inputs where she needs to go.
 Uber assigns Jack.
 Julia and Jack are now connected and can see each other's history, rating, vehicle, and GPS location.

-Hack drives Julia where she needs to go.
-They can chat or not chat.
-It doesn't matter.
+Jack drives Julia where she needs to go.
+They can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment.
 Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
 And if you've ever taken one, you've participated in Internet Age mass-collaboration.
 Seriously, think about it.
 Julia needed to get somewhere; a friend's house, job interview, babysitting.
 Jack helped her get there.
 And software facilitated the collaboration between two strangers.

 Once upon a time in the Industrial Age, this coordination was done by many managers at taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
-Once people taste it, mass-collaboration is too practical to be stopped.
+Once people use it, mass-collaboration is too practical to be stopped.
 And it's just started to grow into more industries.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
 Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization.

 ![old philosophy in a new world](/img\diagrams\techvolution-uber-ride-collaboration.jpg) _An Uber ride is collaboration.
-One person needs to get somewhere, and another wants to take her there.
-Although this arrangement was around in the Industrial Age with taxi rides, the difference in the Internet Age is software, hardware, and GPS, does almost all the management, and thus empowers Main Street to help itself using software.
+The Internate Age empowers Main Street cut out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 Unsplash protagonists empower anyone to share and use professional-grade images.
 In the Industrial Age, these images would cost thousands of dollars._

 ## Nice to Meet You, Stargazer